Caring for a fish

 Life stage

-Newly hatched fry can be given commercial fry food, artemia, baby brine shrimp and other suitable diets.
+Newly hatched fry can be given commercial fry food, artemia, baby brine shrimp and other suitable diets in multiple small feedings throughout the day.

 Types

-Like your other pets, fishes are also susceptible to diseases and parasites like white spot disease, fin rot and swim bladder disease.
-Monitor your fish’s behaviour and seek veterinary assistance if you notice any of the below signs:
+Like other pets, fishes are also susceptible to diseases and parasites like white spot disease, fin rot and swim bladder disease.
+Monitor your fish for abnormal behaviour or physical conditions and seek veterinary assistance if you notice any of the below signs:

 Loss of appetite